the-haive/search-client/README.md

 ## About

-The SearchClient library makes it easy to hook up your search-UI to an Haive SearchManager instance.
+The SearchClient library makes it easy to hook up your search-UI to a Haive SearchManager instance.

 The package handles all the backend web-services so that you can focus on the user interface instead.